DarianNwankwo/RxStore/README.md

 (NOTE) Development was done on macOS Mojave version 10.14.
 For other operating systems, it is expected that you understand how to set your environment variables appropriately.

+## Developing
+RxStore stores information locally using SQLite, which has its own limitations, but is enough for proof-of-concept.
+If you decide to change the models to fit your preferences, be sure to track those changes to the database and maintain an updated migration directory.
+More information on doing so can be found [here](https://flask-migrate.readthedocs.io/en/latest/).

 ## Built With